grab/engineering-blog/_posts/2024-10-22-llm-assisted-vector-similarity-search.md

 ## Proposed solution
 The proposed solution involves a two-step process:

 1. Vector similarity search: We first perform a vector similarity search on the dataset to obtain a shortlist of potential matches (e.g., top 10-50 results) for the given query.
-This step leverages the efficiency of vector similarity search for quickly narrowing down the search space.
+This step leverages the efficiency of vector similarity search to quickly narrow down the search space.

 2. LLM-assisted ranking: The shortlisted results from the vector similarity search are then fed into an LLM, which ranks the results based on their relevance to the original query.
 The LLM's ability to understand natural language queries and contextual information helps in identifying the most relevant results from the shortlist.